 Sky Marks 1/150th scale SKR1021 BEA Retro Airbus A319 British Airways 100 with gear.
-Available to pre-order at Flying Tigers.
+Buy now online at Flying Tigers.

 The Airbus A319 is a member of the Airbus A320 family of short- to medium-range, narrow-body, commercial passenger twin-engine jet airliners manufactured by Airbus.
 The A319 carries up to 160 passengers and has a maximum range of 3,700 nmi (6,900 km; 4,300 mi).
 Final assembly of the aircraft takes place in Hamburg, Germany and Tianjin, China.

 The A319 is a shortened-fuselage variant of the Airbus A320 and entered service in April 1996 with Swissair, around two years after the stretched Airbus A321 and eight years after the original A320.
 The aircraft shares a common type rating with all other Airbus A320 family variants, allowing existing A320 family pilots to fly the aircraft without the need for further training.

 As of 30 November 2016, a total of 1,457 Airbus A319 aircraft have been delivered, of which 1,441 are in service.
 In addition, another 21 airliners are on firm order.
 As of 30 November 2016, EasyJet was the largest operator of the Airbus A319, operating 144 aircraft.